 Ease of life is something that everyone looks for, like being on the constant lookout for an outlet at a nearby café or public space when you’re left with a trickle of charge is something that everyone dreads.
 This is where fast charging comes in to help people.

-Well as the name suggests this refers to charging at a rate faster than what a regular charger can provide.
+As the name suggests, this refers to charging at a rate faster than a regular charger can provide.
 It is more of a marketing term than anything else.

-The charging adapters which are capable of this are usually rated at a higher voltage or a higher amperage resulting in an overall higher wattage.
+The charging adapters capable of this are usually rated at a higher voltage or a higher amperage resulting in an overall higher wattage.

 This technology was brought to the masses by Motorola’s TurboCharge technology.
 It was made mainstream by OnePlus’ Dash Charge(Fast Charge), which set high standards for this technology.

-This article will tell you about the different fast charging options that are present in today’s market and how they changed the industry for good.
+This article will tell you about the different fast charging options present in today’s market and how they have changed the industry for good.

 This technology is synonymous with anyone who has heard about fast charging.
 It is Qualcomm’s version of fast charging and is present on all phones that sport their SOC’s